ryouchinsa/ryouchinsa.github.io/edit/README.md

 # Create polygon, cubic bezier, line, and point
 Change the mode to "Create polygon", "Create cubic bezier", "Create line", or "Create point".
 Click to add points.

-Press enter key to finish drawing.
+Press an enter key to finish drawing.

-Press escape key to cancel drawing.
+Press an escape key to cancel drawing.

-When you right click on the point, edit menu would open.
+When you right click on the point, edit menu opens.

-"Add a point forward/backward" to add a point.
+- "Add a point forward/backward" to add a point.
 You can add a new point to the polygon/cubic bezier/line, clicking a point along the shape.

-"Delete this point" to delete the point.
+- "Delete this point" to delete the point.
 You can delete a point on the polygon/cubic bezier/line/point, clicking a point pressing the option key.

-"Set to the first point" to set the point to the first point for DOTA text format.
+- "Set to the first point" to set the point to the first point.

-"Point size up/down" to change the size of points.
+- "Point size up/down" to change the size of points.

-When you right click on the label, edit menu would open.
+When you right click on the polygon, edit menu opens.

-"Copy as erase mask" to copy the polygon as an erase mask.
+- "Copy as erase mask" to copy the polygon as an erase mask.

-"Paste as erase mask" to paste the copied erase mask to the polygon.
+- "Cut using erase mask" to cut the polygon using the erase mask.

-"Convert to polygon" to change to polygon.
+- "Convert to polygon" to change to polygon.

-"Convert to cubic bezier" to change to cubic bezier.
+- "Convert to cubic bezier" to change to cubic bezier.

-"Convert to rotated box" to change to rotated box.
+- "Convert to rotated box" to change to rotated box.

 When you select multiple polygons and right click on them, you can merge polygons.
 To separate the merged polygon to multiple polygons, right click on the merged polygon.

 ![edit_points](https://github.com/ryouchinsa/ryouchinsa.github.io/assets/1954306/83d29639-cef4-49f0-860e-011ace0ddf6b)